 The last Argo session took place in November 1957.
 The Ravens only recorded three sides: "Here Is My Heart," "Write Me A Letter," and "Lazy Mule."

 November saw the release of the final Argo sides: "Here Is My Heart" (James)/"Lazy Mule" (Dave).
 The song about the mule wasn't a bad way to go out; it's quite reminiscent of the "country & western" songs led by Ricky (and was, in fact, a cover of the tune that Ricks had recently released on Decca).
+Note that there's an error in the lyrics: he says "When I say 'gee', you go right / When I say 'haw', you go left".
+Actually, that's exactly the way it's supposed to be.
+The commands to an animal were standardized and "gee" was used for right and "haw" for left.
+Ricks himself wrote the song (along with Luther Dixon) and they're the ones who got the lyrics wrong.
 The flip wasn't particularly worthy of the Ravens at all.
 (I place it in the same category as "That'll Be The Day"; just my opinion, though.)

 There were at least five unreleased Argo sides: "Jingle Jingle Joe", "Simon Says" (both led by Joe), "Surely Will", "Breaker Of Hearts", and "Write Me A Letter".
 Unfortunately, there's no way to know which combination did which songs or who's doing lead on any of them, other than the first two.
 "Jingle Jingle Joe" and "Simon Says" surfaced in late 1999, and, in my opinion are truly ghastly (I'm actually being kind).
 There's no doubt in my mind why they were never released.